dawnnafus/RTHM/User_Guide.md

 ```
 head(ces_lat_cc@data)
 ```
-and view in the console the columns.
+and view the columns in the console.

 Then,
 ```